Don’t have time to read about how to start a blog? PIN IT for later! ** this page contains affiliate links **

 Step 1: Select Your Plan

-Bluehost offers crazy cheap prices on its superior web hosting service.
+Blue Host offers crazy cheap prices on its superior web hosting service.
 There are 3 affordably priced plans.
 Since you get a 30-Day money back guarantee, I suggest taking the plan that makes the least impact on your wallet.
-I recommend the $2.95 per month plan.
+I recommend the $3.95 per month plan.
 So, you really have got nothing to lose since you can get your money back.
 Go ahead and sign up today.

 Step 2: Setup Your Free Domain Name

 Every blog needs a unique domain name.
 Not sure what a domain name is?
 A domain name is a unique web address on the internet.
 For example, my domain name or web address is www.marcellawilson.com.
 It is unique because no two people can have the same domain name.
-When you type in marcellawilson.com on the computer, it takes you to my blog.
-A domain name is like the address of a home.
-There are millions of houses, apartments, condos and townhouses in every city.
-But each one has a unique address that identifies it from all the others.
+When you type in marcellawilson.com on the Internet, it takes you to my blog.
+A domain name is like the address of your blog.
 Essentially, a domain name is the location of a web site.

 Now, let’s be clear about one thing.
 You do not own your domain name.
 It does not belong to you.
 You can pay a fee to use your selected domain name for several months or up to several years.
 But in all actuality, a domain name is rented.
 Your domain name is yours for as long as your payments are current.
 If you let your domain name expire or don’t keep up the payments, your domain name can be resold to another party.
 The longer you pay up front to use the domain name, the bigger the discount usually is.